 Mr. Selby commenced working for the Corporation effective April 1, 2010, and became Senior Vice President, Business Development effective November 1, 2010.
 Until February 11, 2014, when Mr. Selby was appointed Interim President and Chief Executive Officer (the "Interim" designation was removed on May 8, 2015), Mr. Selby's employment agreement provided for employment for an indefinite term with the payment of a base salary, which was \$230,000 per annum for the year ended December 31, 2013.
 Mr. Selby's amended and restated employment agreement dated February 11, 2014 provides for a base salary of \$350,000 and is to be reviewed by the Compensation Committee from time to time.
+Mr. Selby did not receive an increase in base salary for the year ended December 31, 2015.
 Mr. Selby's employment agreement also provides for the payment of an annual bonus with a target amount equal to 100% of the then current annual base salary.
 The annual bonus is based on a recommendation of the Compensation Committee and is at the discretion of the Board, taking into account annual corporate and/or personal objectives and goals.
 Mr. Selby's employment agreement provides that he has the right to receive up to 50% of any annual bonus entitlement in the form of a share-based award under the Share Incentive Plan such as RSUs and that in the event that he holds the award for two years, he receives a 20% increase in the number of units.
 See also "Termination and Change of Control Benefits" below.